Volunteer at a community store run by Evelyn Community Store and Action Against Hunger partner Lewisham Homes

 With support from Barclays, we're aiming to help more than 2,500 people through food pantries in London, the West Midlands and Greater Manchester.

-Buying decent food is vital for people’s health.
-But often healthy food is beyond people’s means.
-Some adults say they are sacrificing their meals so their children can eat.
+Buying fresh, nutritious food is vital for people’s health.
+But healthy food is getting more expensive, leaving adults around the UK sacrificing meals so their children can eat.

-More and more people are relying on food banks, but they often don’t give out fresh fruit and veg.
-And even they are facing supply problems as fewer people can afford to donate to them.
+More and more people are relying on food banks, but they often don’t give out fresh fruit and vegetables.
+Food banks are now facing food supply problems as fewer people can afford to donate food in the first place.

 Play videoAction Against Hunger is supporting community based food stores around the UK